Megaworld Sold 70% of Shophouse District in Pampanga

 The township will also be home to Central Luzon’s biggest McDonald’s store, which will open in the next two years.

-The township’s site was formerly the Pampanga Sugar Development Company (PASUDECO), which played a significant part of history of Pampanga’s capital.
+The townships’s site was formerly the Pampanga Sugar Development Company (PASUDECO), which played a significant part of history of Pampanga’s capital.